-A public consultation is being held on the current design proposals for the multi-use Teign Estuary Trail between Newton Abbot and Teignmouth.
-The consultation will be open from 17 November until 18 December 2020.
+The public consultation on the current design proposals for the multi-use Teign Estuary Trail between Newton Abbot and Teignmouth has now closed.
+For future updates on the scheme, please visit the existing scheme website.

 The Teign Estuary Trail is a key missing link in Devon’s active travel network and is an important scheme for investment.
 The Teign Estuary Trail seeks to complete the missing link in the strategic active travel network between Newton Abbot and Teignmouth.
 Connecting Dawlish, Teignmouth and Newton Abbot through the extension of the Teign and Exe Estuary Trails would form a national showcase, supporting leisure as well as local trips, and providing economic and health benefits.

 The Teign Estuary Trail has been a long-term aspiration for Devon County Council and the current strategy seeks to deliver the route incrementally.
 Some sections have already been delivered, whilst design work has continued to progress on the outstanding sections.
 In March 2019, Devon County Council and Teignbridge District Council each committed funding to progress a planning application between the Passage House Inn on Hackney Lane in Newton Abbot and the junction near Morrisons Supermarket, located southeast of Bishopsteignton on the western fringe of Teignmouth.

 Previous public engagement reflects the strong local desire for improved active travel opportunities along this corridor.
 The local authorities are continuing to engage with partners and the local community in order to progress the trail.
 The aspiration for the completion of the route is reflected in several local policy documents, including the Teignbridge Local Plan, Teignbridge Infrastructure Delivery Plan, Devon County Council’s Cycling and Multi Use Trail Network Strategy and Devon County Council’s Transport Infrastructure Plan.